 Condensation - Definition, Examples, Process, FAQs

 Condensation is a phenomenon we experience every day.
-Condensation is the process in which the water vapor is converted into gaseous form in the air.
+Condensation is the process by which water vapor is converted into a gaseous form in the air.
 When the temperature is very high.
 There are small bunches of water on the mirror when you touch the mirror.
 How has this fog evolved?
 From where have these water beads come?
 That is Condensation.
-For example, When the bathroom cools down after a hot shower, the air falls and the water vapor falls into the cold mirror.
-Thus, the water vapor condenses and forms water that is liquid on the mirror surface.
+For example, when the bathroom cools down after a hot shower, the air falls, and the water vapor falls into the cold mirror.
+Thus, the water vapor condenses and forms liquid water on the mirror surface.

 Condensation - Definition, Examples, Process, FAQs

-1. Condensation is the process of converting gas into a liquid.
+1. Condensation is the process of converting a gas into a liquid.

 2. The reaction in which two molecules combine and lose water is called condensation.